 Firewall

 A firewall acts as a barrier between your device or network and potentially harmful traffic from the internet.
+Most operating systems include a built-in firewall, but it needs to be enabled and properly configured to be effective.
+Firewalls help block unauthorized access attempts and limit exposure to malicious connections before they reach your device.

 These tools form the foundation of everyday online protection, but understanding a few core security concepts explains why they work and when they matter.